AndreyGS/common_serialization/ReadMe.md

 Currently only allocators, some containers and std meta functions equivalents are defined.
 It is so due to the fact that my interest is primarily focused on the implementation of CSP.
-When it would be finished (including documentation) and when I will add scripts to generate some header files that I have to manually entering for now, I'll take care of remaining classes.
+When it would be finished (including documentation) and when I will add scripts to generate some header files that I have to manually enter for now, I'll take care of remaining classes.

 At this time all main modules of CSP are ready.
-For most of its parts defined unit-tests (but there must be done more).
+For most of its parts unit-tests are defined (but more must be done there).
 And I polish individual components.

 Under development.